 — Yorkshire Dad of 4 (@yorkshiredadof4) January 10, 2018

 I got a bit of a surprise when Mr Vine re-tweeted my re-tweet of his original tweet (you may want to read that twice!).
-My phone started lighting up like Christmas tree with notifications.
+My phone started lighting up like a Christmas tree with notifications.
 People who follow him liking and further re-tweeting my re-tweet.
 It was then I realised this subject really has struck a nerve.

 When I was at school I suffered some low-level bullying.
 Nothing that ever went too far (unless you count the “boxing match” I was persuaded to get into where I got walloped in front of an amused crowd) but sometimes enough to mean I was grateful to reach the sanctuary of my home in the afternoon after school.

 Teenagers today, or rather those using social media (which is most of them), no longer have that sanctuary.
 They are still connected to all those people they left behind at school or on the school bus.
 There is no escape.
 They could turn their phones off, but then they have to use the computer for homework.
 The temptation to check in on social media is there.
 Or emails, yes they are still a thing to teenagers!